 - Young children who are incapable of interacting via video are not good candidates.

-- Those who are suicidal or homicidal are not candidates for online counseling.
+- Those who are experiencing either non-suicidal self harm thoughts, suicidal help thoughts, or homicidal thoughts are not candidates for online counseling.

 Are same day online appointments available?